-In Part 3, Byron Udell, Founder and CEO of AccuQuote, continue to share how YOU can Win the Game of Life Insurance.
+In Part 3 of this 3-part blog, Byron Udell, Founder and CEO of AccuQuote, continues to share how YOU can Win the Game of Life Insurance.
+These tips will make buying life insurance easier and less expensive.

 Now that you know the SECRET to winning the game of life insurance (DIE WITH YOUR POLICY IN FORCE!), it’s time for some real world examples.